jeog/TDAmeritradeAPI/README_GET.md

 The C interface uses appropriately named functions to mimic the methods of the C++ classes.
 It requires explicit use of the ```Create``` functions for construction and ```Destroy``` functions for destruction.

-The Python and Java interfaces matches C++ almost exactly. *Currently QuoteGetter, QuotesGetter, HistoricalPeriodGetter, HistoricalRangeGetter, OptionChainGetter, OptionChainStrategyGetter, OptionChainAnalyticalGetter, AccountInfoGetter, PreferencesGetter, StreamerSubscriptionKeysGetter, TransactionHistoryGetter, and IndividualTransactionHistoryGetter are available in java.*
+The Python and Java interfaces match C++ almost exactly.

 #### QuoteGetter